Circularity in action, cutting 75% of embodied carbon

 More about RE:vitalise in our blog post

-Refurb of older GOLD units
+Refurb of older GOLD air handling units, completed with the units in place

 And the installation?